Engineering disasters: Examples

 When larger projects such as infrastructures and airplanes fail, multiple people can be affected which leads to an engineering disaster.
 A disaster is defined as a calamity that results in significant damage which may include the loss of life.
 In-depth observations and post-disaster analysis have been documented to a large extent to help prevent similar disasters from occurring.

 Infrastructure

 Ashtabula River Bridge Disaster (1876)

-The Ashtabula River railroad disaster occurred December 29, 1876 when a bridge over the Ashtabula River near Ashtabula, Ohio failed as a Lake Shore and Michigan Southern Railway train passed over it killing at least 92 people.
+The Ashtabula River railroad disaster occurred December 29, 1876 when a bridge over the Ashtabula River near Ashtabula, Ohio failed as a Lake Shore and Michigan Southern Railway train passed over it, killing at least 92 people.
 Modern analyses blame failure of an angle block lug, thrust stress and low temperatures.

 Tay Bridge Disaster (1879)

-On December 28, 1879, the Tay Bridge Disaster occurred when the first Tay Rail Bridge collapsed as a North British Railway passenger train on the Edinburgh to Aberdeen Line passed over it, killing at least 59 people.
+On December 28, 1879, the Tay Bridge Disaster occurred when the first Tay Rail Bridge collapsed as a North British Railway passenger train on the Edinburgh–Dundee line passed over it, killing at least 59 people.
 The major cause was failure to allow for wind loadings.